fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 - Authentication button (top right corner):
   - For unauthenticated users: **"Connect"** button for logging in with a crypto wallet
   - For authenticated users: a panel displaying your wallet address and icons to log out
-- The main bridge panel (in the center) with two options:
+- The main control panel (in the center) with two options:
-  - Deposit tab: Transfer tokens from the Ethereum network to Fluence
+  - Deposit tab: Transfer tokens from the Ethereum Network to the Fluence Network
-  - Withdraw tab: Move tokens from Fluence back to the Ethereum network
+  - Withdraw tab: Transfer tokens from the Fluence Network to the Ethereum Network
 - History (only for authenticated users): The time face icon to the left of the auth panel.
 Displays a record of your prior withdrawals from Fluence to Ethereum.
 Refer to the [Withdrawals history page](#withdrawals-history-page) section below for more details.

 To start using the Bridge application, you must first authenticate by connecting your crypto wallet to the application.
 To do so, press the button at the top right corner and select your preferred wallet.